There have been twenty World Cup winning teams up to this point. Take a look at which teams won at each World Cup in this piece.

 World Cup Winners

-There have been twenty World Cups with eight different countries walking away with the trophy at the end of the tournament.
+There have been twenty one World Cups with eight different countries walking away with the trophy at the end of the tournament.

 Uruguay won the very first World Cup tournament.
 They had gone 2-1 down to Argentina after Golden Boot winner Guillermo Stabile scored on the 37th minute.
 But Uruguay came back in the second half to score three unanswered goals.